embedly/embedly-docs/products.rst

-.. _overview:
+.. _products:

-Overview
+Products
 ========
-The Embedly Platform is the easiest way to embed media, display images and create the best user experience in an application or site.
-We allow developers to make deep apps with related articles, trending content and recommendations for individual users.
-With our Add-Ons Embedly makes it easy to display content on any site.

-We will try to outline the different Products of the Platform here and let you explore on your own.
+The Embedly Platform has 3 different products created to handle different frontend and user experience use cases.
+We will try to outline the different Products here and let you explore on your own.

 Embed